RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: RAPID sensing system

 \subsubsection{Deep learning classifier}

-We use a \ac{cnn} architecture based on deep residual networks \cite{he2016deep}.
+We use the same \ac{cnn} architecture, based on deep residual networks \cite{he2016deep}, for \ac{har} and person identification, with the only difference being the dimension of the last classification layer.
 This network consists of $4$ consecutive residual blocks.
 Each residual block has two convolutional layers \cite{goodfellow2016deep}, the first of which includes a down-sampling by a factor of $2$ (\textit{stride}).
 Each convolution is followed by an \ac{elu} activation function \cite{clevert2015fast} and batch normalization \cite{ioffe2015batch}.
 The output of the convolution is summed to the input (\textit{skip connection}) and passed through another \ac{elu} activation and batch normalization.
 The $4$ residual blocks use $8$, $16$, $32$ and $64$ filters, respectively, all having a kernel of size $3 \times 3$.
 After the last residual block, we apply Dropout \cite{srivastava2014dropout} with a ratio of $0.5$, and a fully-connected (or \textit{dense}) layer with $64$ units, then, a second Dropout operation with ratio of $0.2$.
-Finally, the classification probabilities for activity recognition or person identification are computed via a Softmax activation function \cite{goodfellow2016deep}.
+Finally, the classification probabilities for \ac{har} or person identification are computed via a Softmax activation function \cite{goodfellow2016deep}.
 The network architecture is shown in \fig{fig:dl-diagram}.